 - ICD-10 K94.23: Mechanical complication of gastrostomy tube: This code is used to document the patient’s issues with the G-tube, such as the dark brown discharge, occasional mild bleeding, and pain at the site.

 A 29-year-old male with a PMH of obesity and a strong family cardiac history was admitted to the hospital two days ago for chest pain x 4 days.
 He reports an intermittent sometimes stabbing and other times tugging sensation, which lasts 6 to 7 minutes.

 He denies radiation.
 He is reporting some new-onset pain with breathing today.
 The patient is not currently experiencing symptoms while being evaluated.
 He reports an episode of chest pain in the waiting room.

-The patient is also reporting random palpitations during which he feels his heart is beating very strongly.
-The physicians ordered further laboratory, radiology tests, and medication treatment.
-If the results get normal, the patient will be discharged tomorrow after evaluation.
+The patient also reports random palpitations during which he feels his heart is beating very strongly.
+The physicians ordered other laboratory, radiology tests, and medication treatment.
+If the results are expected, the patient will be discharged tomorrow after evaluation.

 - CPT 99233: Subsequent hospital care, per day, for the evaluation and management of a patient (includes the review of systems and examination): This code is used for the patient’s hospital visit addressing chest pain and new-onset pain with breathing.